-Use of the Disputed Domain Name in Bad Faith - Currently, the Disputed Domain Name does not resolve to any active site and has been "passively held" by the Respondent (see WIPO Case No. D2000-0003, Telstra Corporation Limited v.
-Nuclear Marshmallows).
-Panelists have consistently found that the non-use of a domain name would not prevent a finding of bad faith under the doctrine of passive holding.
-"While panelists will look at the totality of the circumstances in each case, factors that have been considered relevant in applying the passive holding doctrine include: (i) the degree of distinctiveness or reputation of the complainant's mark, (ii) the failure of the respondent to submit a response or to provide any evidence of actual or contemplated good-faith use, (iii) the respondent's concealing its identity or use of false contact details (noted to be in breach of its registration agreement), and (iv) the implausibility of any good faith use to which the domain name may be put."
-(WIPO Jurisprudential Overview 3.0 3.3).
+Use of the Disputed Domain Name in Bad Faith - Currently, the Disputed Domain Name is currently redirected to a website dedicated to betting and gambling online.
 The Respondent is not making any active use of the Disputed Domain Name.
-At the same time, the Respondent could have registered the Disputed Domain Name to divert internet users to its own website.
-According to paragraph 4(b)(iv) of the Policy, "by using the domain name, you have intentionally attempted to attract, for commercial gain, Internet users to your web site or other on-line location, by creating a likelihood of confusion with the complainant's mark as to the source, sponsorship, affiliation, or endorsement of your web site or location or of a product or service on your web site or location", if found by the Panel, shall be considered evidence of registration and use of the domain name in bad faith.
+At the same time, the Respondent could have registered the Disputed Domain Name to divert internet users for illegitimate commercial gains, by creating a likelihood of confusion: an internet user could assume that the website corresponding to <microsoftgeeks.com> is sponsored by, affiliated with the Complainant.
+According to paragraph 4(b)(iv) of the Policy, "by using the domain name, you have intentionally attempted to attract, for commercial gain, Internet users to your web site or other online location, by creating a likelihood of confusion with the complainant's mark as to the source, sponsorship, affiliation, or endorsement of your web site or location or of a product or service on your web site or location", if found by the Panel, shall be considered evidence of registration and use of the domain name in bad faith.

-Moreover, a cease and desist letter was sent to the Respondent on 8 July 2022 and the Respondent never responded.
+Moreover, a cease and desist letter was sent to the Respondent on 19 January 2022 and the Respondent never responded.
 Prior panels have also held that a failure to respond to a cease and desist letter can be evidence of bad faith (see e.g., HSBC Finance Corporation v.
 Clear Blue Sky Inc. and Domain Manager, WIPO Case No. D2007-0062).